-Golf is considered the least traumatic sport as it is a non-contact sport, and the golf course is the safest place for sports.
+Golf is considered the least traumatic sport, as it’s a non-contact sport and the golf course is the safest place for sports.

-Therefore, you can be absolutely calm, letting your child go to workouts.
+Therefore, you can be absolutely calm about letting your child go to workouts.

 Golf is played without referees.
-This allows the child to take responsibility for his or her actions and eliminate mistakes.
+This allows the child to take responsibility for their actions and eliminate mistakes.

-In addition, not every stroke can be successful.
-“Ups and downs” on the playing field allow the child to develop such qualities as:
+Additionally, not every stroke can be successful.
+“Ups and downs” on the playing field will allow the child to develop such qualities as:

-Golf teaches you and your kid to analyze the situation and predict moves.
+Golf will teach you and your kid to analyze the situation and predict moves.

-Every parent knows how useful it is for a growing body to be in nature – away from computer games and the dust of the megalopolis.
+Every parent knows how useful it is for a growing body to be out in nature, away from computer games and the dust of the megalopolis.

-Golf gives an excellent chance to spend a few hours on the fresh air as most golf courses range from 30 – 200 acres.
+Golf gives kids an excellent chance to spend a few hours in the fresh air, as most golf courses range from 30 to 200 acres.

-Studies revealed that constant exposure to green areas helps to alleviate anxiety, reduce stress and make the body more relaxed.
+Studies have revealed that constant exposure to green areas helps alleviate anxiety, reduce stress and make the body more relaxed.

-Also, exposure to sun lights helps the body to absorb vitamin D, which is so important to calcium formation and deposition on the bones and teeth of your kid.
+Plus, exposure to sunlight helps the body absorb vitamin D, which is important to calcium formation and deposition on the bones and teeth of your child.

 Golf pays great attention to etiquette.
-Since golf is played without judges, it allows participants to respect each other, follow the rules on their own and to be honest.
-That is why golf is known as a gentleman’s game.
+Since golf is played without judges, it encourages participants to respect each other, follow the rules on their own and be honest.
+That’s why golf is known as a gentleman’s game.

 7. Sociability and communication.

-Being engaged in golf, your child will have the opportunity to make good friends who are also interested in such a noble sport like golf.
+While being engaged in golf, your child will have the opportunity to make good friends who are also interested in such a noble sport.

-Since golf is not that kind of competitive games as basketball and soccer, there is plenty of time to interact with others.
+Since golf is not a fast-paced competitive game like basketball and soccer, there is plenty of time to interact with others.

-As a rule, children who engaged in one business will unite and establish friendly relations.
+As a general rule, children who engaged in the same activity will unite and establish friendly relations.

-Although golf is one of the safest sports, not everything is so perfect and, of course, golf has some few drawbacks.
+Although golf is one of the safest sports, not everything is perfect, and of course, golf comes with a few drawbacks.

-While playing golf, there is a possibility of overstretching of the muscles during playing by stick, as you need to make your blows powerful and sharp.
+While playing golf, there is the possibility of overstretching of the muscles, as you need to make your blows powerful and sharp.

-Before the game, it is highly recommended to warm up well through making several approaches squats, bending from side to side – you need to warm up the muscles for at least 10 minutes.
+Before the game, it’s highly recommended that you warm up well by doing several squats and bending from side to side.
+You need to warm up your muscles for at least 10 minutes.

-Professional golfers often suffer from back pain, loin pain, as well as pain in the elbow joints.
+Professional golfers often suffer from back pain and loin pain, as well as pain in the elbow joints.

-This is also connected to the active work of the club without a preliminary warm-up.
+This is also connected to actively working with a golf club without a preliminary warm-up.

-Since golf is mostly played outdoor, there is a chance of getting sunstroke or skin burn due to over exposure to sunlight.
+Since golf is mostly played outdoors, there’s a chance you’ll get sunstroke or a sunburn due to over-exposure to sunlight.

-Every parent should take precautions to make their children safe and avoid this problem with good hydration, wearing a hat and using sunscreen.
+Every parent should take precautions to keep their children safe and avoid this problem through good hydration, wearing a hat and using sunscreen.

 Medical contraindications of playing golf for juniors

-There are no strict contraindications for kids to play golf.
+There are no strict contraindications for kids when it comes to playing golf.
 This game is one of the fewest sports that suits almost everyone.
-The only requirements may be: